 A survival fishing rod or pole is an important part of a long term wilderness survival pack.
 Yes, you could make a fishing rod in the field, but it wouldn’t be as easy to use or effective.
 The less people are in your tribe, the more you need to use technology to compensate for this.

 There are two systems of catching food: passive and active.
 Passive is setting traps, or leaving a line and hook in the water waiting for a fish to bite.
 I believe that focusing in passive systems is the key to success, but I also believe in having redundant and diverse ways of catching fish.
-Using a survival fishing pole is like having a survival bow for small game hunting.
+Using a survival fishing rod is like having a survival bow for small game hunting.

 Having traps is great, but having a survival bow can allow you to take advantage of hunting a different animal that you might have not been targeting with your trap.
 In other words I think that it’s best to use a combination of passive and active ways of gathering food for subsistence.
 For instance, bait your traps in the morning, and go fishing throughout the day.